auth0-sandbox/auth0-application-development/module02-instructions.md

     When you hover on a line, it shows the Run/Debug toolbar for that application, so you need to manage stopping and restarting each application from this window.

-1. Launch the configuration; both the service and the application will launch.
-Note: now there are two lines in the Run/Debug Stack window, each with their own toolbar: one for the service and one for the app.

 1. Sign on to the application with the same user.
 Verify that the after sign-on the total and count is displayed for the user!